 The Oregon Health Authority and Oregon Department of Education have created exceptions for counties with lower COVID-19 cases and lower test positivity rates.
 Keep in mind, it could change any time up until the start of the school year, but right now, we are one of only 13 counties that meet the exception.
 That means we are able to bring our earliest learners, K-3, on-site and can provide in-person assessments for special education eligibility.

 The plan is to have a slow start for K-3 beginning in September.
 This will allow for students and their families to familiarize themselves with new health and safety protocols, as well as new programs and technology in the event we must return to CDL.
 Your teachers and schools will be communicating information about the slow start, in a few weeks.

 What if we don’t want to do Comprehensive Distance Learning?

 The Grants Pass School District is offering a 100% online option called GP Online.
 This is for students and families who want a virtual K-12 option regardless of whether schools re-open their physical doors.
 Students and families are encouraged to make a yearlong commitment to this option.
-You can learn more or register HERE.
+Registration has now closed.

 What we will provide no matter which instructional model you choose:

 - Transportation (when we’re able to resume in-person instruction)